Welcome to the University Honors Program

 - Engaged with Honors RSO, the Honors Assembly and as Honors Ambassadors.

 - Active residency in our Abbott and Smith Halls Living-Learning Communities.

 - Attend and support diversity of university activities and special events.

 - Fulfill 20 civic engagement hours per year, a blend of community/university service.

 Entering freshmen qualify for admission on the basis of an ACT composite score of 23/SAT 1140 (or higher) or a high school GPA of 3.3/4 (or higher).
 However, we know that this score is only one aspect of your full potential.
 We look at your application as a whole -- your intellectual explorations thus far; your extra-curricular activities; personal experiences and personal context; and engagement with the community.

 Students who receive the Chancellor's or Excellence scholarship from SIUC are automatically accepted pending submission of the application and letter of intent.

 Continuing SIUC students qualify for admission to the UHP on the basis of having completed 12 credit hours with a cumulative GPA of 3.3 or higher.

 Transfer students with at least 12 semester hours of transfer credit qualify for admission to the program on the basis of a cumulative GPA of 3.3 or higher on all non-SIUC college-level work.

-Interested students should complete the UHP Application Form and mail or bring it to the UHP Office, Morris Library, Suite 110.
+APPLY NOW! complete the UHP Application Form and mail or bring it to the UHP Office, Morris Library, Suite 110.